UHS - Board of Regents

 Additional responsibilities of the board are listed in the bylaws of the Board of Regents.

-The support staff of the board includes Executive Administrator, Gerry Mathisen; Board Coordinator, Marquette Hobbs; and Administrative Assistant, Brenda Robles.
+The support staff of the board includes Executive Administrator, Gerry Mathisen; and Board Coordinators, Marquette Hobbs and Brenda Robles.

 University of Houston System